 Add a Minor in Latin American Studies

-The minor in Latin American studies (LAS) requires a minimum of 15 semester hours in Latin American Studies Program (LASP) approved courses, including at least 12 semester hours completed at the University of Iowa.
-Students must maintain a cumulative GPA of at least 2.00 in all courses for the minor and in all UI courses for the minor.
+The undergraduate minor in Latin American studies requires a minimum of 15 s.h. in Latin American studies (prefix LAS) approved courses including at least 12 s.h. of credit earned at the University of Iowa.
+Students must maintain a grade-point average of at least 2.00 in all courses for the minor and in all UI courses for the minor.
+Coursework in the minor may not be taken pass/nonpass.

-Students may count a total of 6 semester hours earned for majors, certificates, and other minors toward the Latin American studies minor.
-The minor is interdisciplinary, so it may include a maximum of 6 semester hours of credit from any single department or program.
+Students may count a total of 6 s.h. earned for majors, certificates, and other minors toward the Latin American studies minor.
+Because the minor is interdisciplinary, it may include a maximum of 6 s.h. of credit from any single department or program.
+Students earning the minor in Latin American studies may not earn the Certificate in Latin American Studies.

 Requirements